EJ-Lan/admin-dashboard/README.md

 ## About

 A simple static admin-dashboard made with HTML and CSS.
-This is a static page to practice laying out websites with CSS Grid
+This is a static page to practice laying out websites with CSS Grid.

 ## Technologies Used